 It might look ok, but it won’t have that wow factor that gets the compliments rollin’ in.

-Before we get into it, I also wanna say that I don’t want to put anyone in a box!
+Before we get too deep into it, I also wanna say that I don’t want to put anyone in a box!

 This is a guide.